cataclase/AFC-Rb-Sr-isotope-model/README.md

 ## Borborema Province

+The Borborema Province comprises a complex Neoproterozoic orogenic system structured by major shear zones, basement domains, supracrustal belts, and widespread granitoid plutonism.
+The Rio Grande do Norte Domain preserves one of the most expressive records of Ediacaran post-collisional magmatism.

 ![Figure 1](figures/BORBOREMA.png)

+*Figure 1.
+Regional geological framework of the Borborema Province.
+The dashed rectangle highlights the Rio Grande do Norte Domain.*

 ## Rio Grande do Norte Domain

 ![Figure 2](figures/DRN.png)

+*Figure 2.
+Geological map showing the distribution of post-collisional magmatic suites.*

 ---

 # Overview

+The toolkit integrates workflows commonly used in igneous petrology and isotope geochemistry:

 - whole-rock PCA
 - AFC modelling